mongodb/terraform-provider-mongodbatlas/internal/service/advancedcluster/README.md

 # advancedcluster package

-This package contains the WIP for `mongodbatlas_advanced_cluster` in TPF.
-Current exposed implementation is in `advancedclusterold` package.
+This package contains current exposed implementation of `mongodbatlas_advanced_cluster`.

-**Note:** This file will be deleted once the update is complete and `advancedclusterold` package will be deleted.
+**Note:** This file and complete package will be deleted once the TPF update in `advancedclustertpf` is ready.

-## Changes in advancedclusterold that needs to be added here
-(list changes done in advancedclusterold which couldn't also be done here at that moment)
+If you change something in this package, please:
+- Do the same change in `advancedclustertpf` package
+- Or if you can't, add a note to [`advancedclustertpf` README.md file](../advancedclustertpf/README.md#changes-in-advancedcluster-that-needs-to-be-added-here)